proprdev/proprdev.github.io/repo/assets/com.propr.joe/description.md

 * Disable Icon Fly In
 * Hide Quick Actions
 * Hide Lock Icon
+* Hide Date
+* Hide No Older Notifications
+* Use Compact Date Format
 * Set Number of Icons On Your Dock